 Cairo is one of humanity's great cities — a teeming, chaotic, magnificent megapolis of 20 million people that has been the Arab world's most important metropolis for over a millennium.
 The city is built on the confluence of Africa and the Middle East, of ancient pharaonic civilisation and medieval Islamic culture, of Coptic Christian heritage and modern pan-Arab identity.

-The Giza complex sits on the western plateau just outside Cairo proper — a 20-minute drive from Downtown.
+The Giza complex sits on the western plateau just outside Cairo, Egypt, on the Giza Plateau — a 20-minute drive from Downtown.
 The Great Pyramid of Khufu (c.
-2560 BC) is the world's oldest and last remaining ancient wonder — 146 metres of limestone blocks rising from the desert floor with a precision of alignment still not fully understood.
+2560 BC) is the world's oldest and last remaining ancient wonder, a defining monument of ancient Egypt that shows how ancient Egyptians refined pyramid building into an extraordinary feat of scale and precision.
 Most visitors are surprised by how close the city comes to the monuments — suburban Cairo is literally visible from the base of the Sphinx.
+The plateau is the core monument zone and an easy base for a half-day or day trip from Cairo.
 Enter the pyramids (tickets purchased separately, numbers limited) for the extraordinary experience of crawling through millennia-old passages to the empty granite burial chambers.
 Sunrise visits offer the purest experience before the tour group coaches arrive.

 The Egyptian Museum and Grand Egyptian Museum